 Yes!
 There are places to visit for free in Dubai too.
 Check out these Dubai on a budget options!

-- Cross the Dubai Creek: It takes just 1 AED (around 20p!) to cross the Dubai Creek on a wooden vessel called the Abra.
+It takes just 1 AED (around 20p!) to cross the Dubai Creek on a wooden vessel called the Abra.
 This old handmade wooden vessel has a fishtail carved out of wood at one end.
-Cross to the other side from Bur Dubai, to Deira, where you’ll find a number of gold souqs.
+Cross to the other side from Bur Dubai to Deira, where you’ll find a number of gold souqs.
 Feast your eyes on the magnificent displays of gold and bargain to your heart’s content.
 Check out the biggest ring in the world at one of the stores!

-- Explore Dubai Marina: This area is home to some of Dubai’s tallest skyscrapers, which are all extremely grand and totally free to see.
-Wonder at the fancy yachts moored along the 8 kilometre long waterfront.
+This area is home to some of Dubai’s tallest skyscrapers, which are all extremely grand and totally free to see.
+Wonder at the fancy yachts moored along the 8-kilometre-long waterfront.
 There’s also a mosque built on the marina that’s worth a look-see.

-- Explore Jumeirah Beach Residence: The JBR Walk as it is called is totally free and a great pleasure.
-Located right next to the beach, JBR is next to Dubai Marina, and is a promenade similar to the one in Santa Monica.
+The JBR Walk as it is called is totally free and a great pleasure.
+Located right next to the beach, JBR is next to Dubai Marina and is a promenade similar to the one in Santa Monica.
 Enjoy checking out the uber rich’s uber luxury cars, and their camels, wild animal pets and more.
-There are clean toilets, there’s the beach, and free Wi-Fi for you to enjoy.
+There are clean toilets, there’s a beach, and free Wi-Fi for you to enjoy.

-- Explore Souq Madinat: This is the reproduction of a traditional Arab souq, opulently built.
+This is the reproduction of a traditional Arab souq – opulently built.
 Feast your eyes on fountains where water spouts from the mouths of giant turtles.
 From this place, you can enjoy fabulous views of the Burj Al-Arab.

 Best Budget Stays for Travellers in Dubai

-- At The Top Hostel: This hostel is the best option for your Dubai trip on a budget.
+This hostel is the best option for your Dubai trip on a budget.
 It’s located at the Dubai Marina.
-It’s a 66 floor apartment building with several dorms.
+It’s a 66-floor apartment building with several dorms.

-- Backpacker 16 Hostel: Located in Tecom, an area that’s well connected to the bus stops and the metro, and cheaper than the first option.
+Backpacker 16 Hostel is located in Tecom, an area that’s well connected to the bus stops and the metro, and cheaper than the first option.

 Save Money on Food Whilst in Dubai